aparmar/sharepoint-url/README.md

 # To open a file from a received URL
 Highlight the URL, and press Control + C to copy it.
 Press Control + R to open the run menu.
 Press Control + V to paste the URL.
 Click Enter.
 The file will open in the default app

+# Installation
+1. Download the folder
+1. Double click on rightClickAdd.bat
+1. Accept any warnings that windows may generate, since you are running a downloaded batch file
+1. Enjoy!

+# Uninstallation
+1. Go to the folder
+1. Double click on rightClickRemove.bat
+1. Delete the folder
+1. I will be unhappy to see you go!

+# FAQ
+1. The pasted URL wouldn't open
+   - Verify that the folder structure matches.
+Some users download their sharepoint folders to a non-standard locations
+   - Verify that the folder is synced via OneDrive.
+An unsynced folder means there are no local files
+   - Sometimes large files may take longer to open, since OneDrive is downloading them